Jackrabbit offers the ability to collect charitable donations from your families in the Parent Portal and allows you to set the donation amounts.

 - Create an Item #/Barcode for the donation.

 - Add an Item Name; this appears as a note on itemized receipts, statements, and on the Transactions tab of the Family record.

-- Because this is a non-inventory item, set Track Qty on Hand to No. Optionally add a Description and a Status for the donation item.
+- Set Track Qty on Hand to No since this is a non-inventory item.
+Optionally add a Description and a Status for the donation item.

 - Add the Item Price; this is the amount that will display in the Parent Portal, on the ♥ Give page.
 Set Item Tax to No Tax.

 - Select Charitable Donations from the Category 1 drop-down.
 Select the Transaction Type added in Step 2 and optionally add a Transaction Sub-Type.